 In his 20 years with the movement, Gendry has determined what people like most about laughter yoga:

 - Body: It makes you feel relaxed and energized; stress and pain melt away.

 - Mind: Your mind becomes sharper and clearer.

 - Emotions: You feel more grounded.

 - Social: You feel more connected to the people around you.

-- Spiritual: It boosts self-esteem, making you feel more at peace and trusting.
+- Spiritual: It boosts self-esteem, making you feel more trusting and at peace.

-Unfortunately, caregivers often neglect their own health in the midst of their caregiving duties.
+Unfortunately, caregivers often neglect their own health their caregiving duties.
 But taking time to laugh, socialize and just breathe can improve their performance on the job.
-If the senior enjoys laughter yoga too, it’s something they can talk about–and even laugh about–when they’re back together.
+If the senior enjoys laughter yoga too, it’s something they can talk about–and even laugh about–when they’re together.